 Your representatives play an important role in Global Studies, providing a link between students and staff.
 As part of this process, representatives sit alongside PhD Convenors on the School's Research Degrees Committee.
-The committee is chaired by the Director of Doctoral Studies, and is the main forum for discussing all aspects of graduate research in Global Studies.
+The committee is chaired by the PGR Director, and is the main forum for discussing all aspects of graduate research in Global Studies.
 An updated list of representatives is available here.